2019 World Junior Ice Hockey Championships

 The 2019 World Junior Ice Hockey Championships (2019 WJC) was the 43rd edition of the Ice Hockey World Junior Championship.
 It began on December 26, 2018, and ended with the gold medal game being played on January 5, 2019.
 This marked the 15th time that Canada hosted the WJC.

 On December 1, 2016, it was announced that Vancouver and Victoria, British Columbia had won the bid to host the 2019 World Juniors.
-This is the second time that Vancouver has been the primary host of the tournament and the first time that Victoria has hosted in any capacity.
+This was the second time that Vancouver served as the primary host of the tournament, and the first time that Victoria had hosted in any capacity.